T: 07762 55 25 64

 What is the difference between a counsellor and a psychotherapist?

-There has never been a clear answer as far as I'm concerned!
+There has never been a clear answer as far as I'm concerned.
 Some people suggest it is the differentiation between those with a certain level of qualification and/or accreditation.
-Others suggest it might be the length or type of work.
+Others suggest it might be the length or type of work (with counselling being shorter-term and psychotherapy potentially lasting months or even years).

 CBT for example is often differentiated from counselling, and counselling is seen as more associated with a pastoral or humanistic approach to something more 'in-depth' or 'meaty' such as psychodynamic therapy or psychoanalysis.

-The reality is, it doesn't really matter - just ensure that whoever you are seeking help and support from has a good training behind them and ask yourself "do I actually like this person?
+The reality is, it doesn't really matter.
+What does matter is for you to ensure that whoever you are seeking help and support from has a good training behind them and ask yourself "do I actually like this person?
 Do they make me feel accepted, respected and understood?" - if not, they probably aren't the therapist for you!

 Do you work with secondary care / psychiatric mental health conditions?

-I will work with individuals who have significant secondary care issues (e.g. Schizophrenia, Bipolar) and/or diagnosed Personality Disorders, so long as there is a treatment plan in place and/or the condition is currently stable/managed.
+I will work with individuals who have significant secondary care diagnosis (e.g. Schizophrenia, Bipolar) so long as there is a treatment plan in place and/or the condition is currently stable and supported (or you are open to being supported going forward) in a multidisciplinary manner.

 During initial consultations, I will enquire about this information and any existing or historical support you have received.
 If during a consultation these issues are identified, I may offer to make a referral to your GP (with your consent), or signpost to more appropriate services to ensure your care and safety.